OCA/account-fiscal-rule/account_ecotax/readme/USAGE.md

-Add ecotaxe classification via the menu *Accounting \> configuration \> Taxes \> Ecotaxe Classification*.
-Ecotaxe classification is either a fixed ecotaxe or weight based ecotaxe. ecotaxe classification Infos can be used for legal declarations.
-For fixed ecotaxe, ecotaxe amount is used as default value.
-We can for ecotaxe amount on product.
+Add ecotax classification via the menu *Accounting \> configuration \> Taxes \> Ecotax Classification*.
+Ecotax classification is either a fixed ecotax or weight based ecotax. ecotax classification Infos can be used for legal declarations.
+For fixed ecotax, ecotax amount is used as default value.
+We can for ecotax amount on product.

-For weight based ecotaxe, we should define one ecotaxe by coef applied for the weight (depending on product materials).
+For weight based ecotax, we should define one ecotax by coef applied for the weight (depending on product materials).

-Assign one or more ecotaxe classification to a product.
+Assign one or more ecotax classification to a product.

-we can also force amount ecotaxe on account move line by classification.
+we can also force amount ecotax on account move line by classification.